mysql/mysql-ndb-operator/README.md

 This repository implements a simple controller for watching Ndb resources as defined with a CustomResourceDefinition (CRD).

-This is pre-alpha - mostly prototyping for testing concepts.
+This is in preview state - mostly prototyping for testing concepts.

+## License

+Copyright (c) 2021, Oracle and/or its affiliates.

+License information can be found in the LICENSE file.
+This distribution may include materials developed by third parties.
+For license and attribution notices for these materials, please refer to the LICENSE file.

 ## Details